Table of Contents

 How to Conduct an Effective Exit Interview – Tips & Sum Up:

 Employee experience surveys can bring a lot of benefits to your organization.
 However, it requires proper preparation.
 Before starting your research, it is necessary to keep the following in mind:

 - Timing is critical – an exit survey is the last part of the offboarding process

 - Keep it casual and personal.
 Make the employee feel comfortable

 - Prepare exit interview template & exit interview questions in advance

 Effective exit interview requires giving the floor to the departing employee and listening to their concerns.
-Most often, the interview takes place face to face with an HR specialist.
+Most often, the discussion occurs face-to-face with an HR specialist.
 Sometimes it’s conducted during the phone call or by online communication tools.

 HR surveys sent via e-mail are also gaining popularity.
-It is difficult to replace a face-to-face interview, but online survey software can help you with questionnaire development, data analysis, reporting, and much more.
+It isn’t easy to replace a face-to-face interview, but online survey software can help you with questionnaire development, data analysis, reporting, and much more.

 Dariusz is a content writer & non-fiction books author with years of experience in B2B writing, journalism, and translating.
 He’s a long-distance runner and mountain hiker.
 When he’s not writing or running, he’s trying to learn Italian.